gadmm/RFCs/rfcs/interop.md

 A minor allocation risks incurring a stop roughly proportional to the amount of promoted objects if it triggers a minor collection or a major slice, frequently between 2ms and 10ms.
-The low latency of the other allocation methods has the potential to drastically augment the expressiveness of the special low-latency dialect of OCaml currently in use, where one tries to promote very little.
+The low latency of the other allocation methods would drastically augment the expressiveness of the special low-latency dialect of OCaml currently in use, where one tries to promote very little.

 In 1998, Mark Hayden's PhD thesis about the Ensemble system (https://ecommons.cornell.edu/handle/1813/7316) found that bump-pointer allocation using reusable off-heap arenas managed with reference-counting was a solution to get (otherwise impossible) reliable low latencies for buffer management in networking in OCaml.
-I would like to make such usage first-class in OCaml.
+One goal is to make such usage first-class in OCaml for structured data.

 Augmenting the low-latency capabilities of OCaml is one of the goals to achieve better suitability as a systems programming language.